joseph-lozano/josephlozano.xyz/content/now.md

 %{
   title: "Now",
   description: "What I am up to right now",
-  date: ~D[2020-10-19]
+  date: ~D[2020-11-02]
 }
 ---

-In between jobs.
-Starting something new November 2nd.

-In the meantime I am working on building my homepage (where you are).
+As of November 2020, I am a Senior Software Engineer at [Digital Onboarding](https://digitalonboarding.com)